tari-project/tari/README.md

 _**Note:** A guide to setting up a local Monero stagenet on Linux can be found [here](https://github.com/tari-project/tari/blob/development/applications/tari_merge_mining_proxy/monero_stagenet_setup.md)._

-#### Monero components
+#### XMRig configuration

+The XMRig configuration must be prepared for either solo or pool merged mining with Monero.
+It is advisable to use a configuration file for XMRig as this offers more flexibility, otherwise, the configuration parameters can be passed in via the command line upon runtime.

+**Note:** Monero mainnet and stagenet wallet addresses can only be used with the corresponding network.
+The `monerod_url` configuration setting (see [Tari components](#tari-components)) must also correspond to the chosen network.

+##### Solo mining

-The XMRig configuration wizard at https://xmrig.com/wizard can be used to create the configuration file in JSON format:
+The [XMRig configuration wizard](https://xmrig.com/wizard) can be used to create a solo mining configuration file in JSON format:

 - Start -> `+ New configuration`

 - Pools -> `+ Add daemon`

-  With `Add new daemon for Solo mining`, complete the required information, then `+ Add daemon`:
+  - With `Add new daemon for Solo mining`, complete the required information, then `+ Add daemon`:

-    - `Host, Port`: This must correspond to the `proxy_host_address` in the Tari configuration file.
+     - `Host`, `Port`: This must correspond to the `proxy_host_address` in the Tari configuration file.
+     - `Secure connection (TLS)`: Uncheck.
+     - `Coin`: Monero.
-​    - `Secure connection (TLS)`: `Uncheck`, Coin: `Monero` ​    - `Wallet address`: This can be any publicly available stagenet wallet address ​      [as shown here](https://coin.fyi/news/monero/stagenet-wallet-8jyt89#!), or you can use your own.
+     - `Wallet address`: This must be your own stagenet or mainnet wallet address, or you can use these donation
+       addresses:
+       - Public stagenet address at https://coin.fyi/news/monero/stagenet-wallet-8jyt89#!
+         `55LTR8KniP4LQGJSPtbYDacR7dz8RBFnsfAKMaMuwUNYX6aQbBcovzDPyrQF9KXF9tVU6Xk3K8no1BywnJX6GvZX8yJsXvt`
+       - Public mainnet address at https://www.getmonero.org/get-started/contributing/
+         `888tNkZrPN6JsEgekjMnABU4TBzc2Dt29EPAvkRxbANsAnjyPbb3iQ1YBRk1UXcdRsiKc9dhwMVgN5S9cQUiyoogDavup3H`

-- Backends -> Select `CPU` (`OpenCL` or `CUDA` also possible depending on your computer hardware)
+- Backends -> Select `CPU` (`OpenCL` or `CUDA` also possible depending on your computer hardware).

-- Misc -> With `Donate`, type in your preference
+- Misc -> With `Donate`, type in your preference.

 - Result -> With `Config file`, copy or download, than save as `config.json`.

-Using the public stagenet wallet address, the resulting configuration will look like this:
+Using the public stagenet wallet address above the resulting configuration file should look like this:

 ```
 {